-The Credit Risk Management Policy stipulates that the Risk Management Department will assess and monitor credit risk at the portfolio level, while the Corporate and SME Department and Retail Credit Department monitor credit risk at the level of individual borrowers.
+The Credit Risk Management Policy stipulates that the Risk Management Department will assess and monitor credit risk at the portfolio level, while the Credit sector monitors credit risk at the level of individual borrowers.
 Policy closely describes the process of evaluating and monitoring credit risk at the portfolio level and at the level of individual borrowers.
 It also describes the procedure of checking the creditworthiness of the client.

-For consistent implementation of credit risk management policies, the Executive Board determines the procedures and guidelines for credit risk management and procedures for potentially problematic, problematic and doubtful receivables, with which are describing more closely the processes of identification, measurement, mitigation, monitoring, control and reporting of the Bank's boards for exposure to risks.
+For consistent implementation of credit risk management policies, the Executive Board determines the procedures and guidelines for credit risk management and procedures for receivables in delay and potentially problematic receivables, with which are describing more closely the processes of identification, measurement, mitigation, monitoring, control and reporting of the Bank's boards for exposure to risks.